 The post below is by Lisa Smith, the mother of seven children, two with special needs.
 Her son Tate has autism.
-Lisa blogs about her experiences and can be found on Facebook at Quirks and Chaos or at quirks-and-chaos.blogspot.com.
+Lisa blogs about her experiences and can be found on Facebook at Quirks and Chaos or at her Quirks and Chaos blog.

 Over ten years ago, my son Tate was diagnosed with autism and my life was forever changed.
 I am regularly asked for advice from parents of children newly diagnosed with autism.
 The diagnosis can be intimidating and parents are sometimes unsure of where to turn or what to do.
 I don’t have all the answers.
 But I do remember the panic, fears, denial, and the distress I felt when my own son was diagnosed.
 I know now so many things I did not know then.
 I can honestly say that the life we are living is not scary at all.
 And so I tried to put into words some of the things that I thought might help a parent of a child newly diagnosed with autism.

 My child was diagnosed with autism - now what?

 - Don’t let the autism diagnosis intimidate you.
 Do give yourself some time.
 Do some reading.
 Ask some questions.
 Do not jump to conclusions.
 Do not let all the doctors, therapists, educators, or the price tag that comes with autism intimidate you.
 One day you will look back on this and wish you could reassure yourself because you’ve got this.

 - Don’t let the autism diagnosis cause you to feel sorry for yourself.
 Do count your blessings.
 In reality there are things so much worse than an autism diagnosis.
 Look around you.
 There are people dealing with truly tragic situations.
 Now, roll up your sleeves.
 Your role as your child’s advocate is going to keep you busy.
 Things are going to be okay.